 Offboarding refers to the process of departing with an employee, after their termination, retirement, or resignation.
 Like onboarding practices, offboarding practices help to transition employees – but this time, out of a company. 👋

 Research shows that 71% of companies do not have a formal offboarding process, which is followed by 20% of them experiencing a data breach linked to previous employees.

 Whether it’s paperwork or a goodbye party, the management must ensure a smooth offboarding process for a harmonious end to the employee’s contract. 🧘

-Often overlooked, the offboarding process is a crucial company procedure.
+The offboarding process is a crucial company procedure.
 If implemented in a well-structured manner, it can prevent colossal mishaps regarding the company’s security, reputation, and functioning.
+It empowers teams to maintain high standards even after staff changes, safeguard vital business information while adhering to regulatory requirements, and provide valuable insights into the actual work experience within an organization.
 Here’s why a formally planned offboarding is so important.

 Protects the Company from Security Risks. 🤖

 Employees become increasingly linked with company information and network.
 Gradually and respectfully disengaging them from corporate operations avoids any future breaches or attacks.
 In some cases, employee access to organizational data is also illegal.
 Therefore, structured security measures are the crux of effective offboarding.